-Instruction 2 L Hours per Week
+Instruction Duration of SEE SEE CIE Credits 2 L Hours per Week 2 Hours 50 Marks --Non-Credit

-Duration of SEE 2 Hours

-SEE 50 Marks

-CIE --Credits Non-Credit

 - 1. The history of Indian Constitution and its role in the Indian democracy. - 2.
 Address the growth of Indian opinion regarding modern Indian intellectuals' constitutional role and entitlement to civil and economic rights as well as the emergence of nationhood in the early years of Indian Nationalism. - 3.
 Have knowledge of the various Organs of Governance and Local Administration.